 If you want to apply for a licence type that is Restricted, it is important to read about how to become accredited and qualify for the licence before you apply.

-All overseas visitors wanting to hunt game and feral animals in NSW must hold a NSW Visitors game hunting licence.
+All overseas visitors wanting to hunt game birds on private land in NSW must hold a NSW General Visitors Game Hunting Licence.

-A General (Visitor's) Game Hunting Licence allows you to hunt on private land in NSW provided you are in the company of a licensed individual or guide and you have permission to hunt from the landowner.
+A G-Visitor's licence allows you to hunt game birds on private land in NSW, provided you are in the company of a licensed individual or guide and you have permission to hunt from the landowner.
+A G-Visitors licence is also required to participate in the Native Game Bird Management Program.

 While on a hunt, all holders of a Visitors licence must also be accompanied at all times by a holder of a full NSW game hunting licence.